 The following weekend my Aussie partner-in-crime-in-Canada, Kate (who I went on many adventures with) visited from Sydney.
 We did a Great Ocean Road day trip, which lives up to its hype.
-We ate, a lot, at different places in Fitzroy, Richmond and St Kilda.
-We watched Kisschasy’s break-up performance too (I’ll miss them).
+We also ate, a lot, at different places in Fitzroy, Richmond and St Kilda.
+Finally, we watched Kisschasy’s break-up performance too (I’ll miss them).
 All in all a perfect weekend in Melbourne.

 A Day in Melbourne’s City: My first post featuring photos I edited on Lightroom (I am such a nerd but damn that program is awesome).
 I give a rundown on the best things to see and do in Melbourne’s CBD.

 North Melbourne: The initial post in my new category, focusing on guides to different Melbourne suburbs.
 I hope these help other visitors and locals get the most out of this city.

 I ticked a few books off this month, but I have plenty to go to complete this challenge in two months!
 Wish me luck.

 What a mammoth read.
 It felt like an accomplishment just getting to the end of this read.
 It is a very interesting historical fiction book though, which has since been turned into a TV series.
 It is about Claire, who gets transported to Scotland..
 18th century Scotland.
 Outlander is long but completely action-packed and thoroughly entertaining.

 Challenge Completed: A book with more than 500 pages